 ENRICHED FLOURS – “Enriched” sounds like such a nice word, but in terms of nutrition it means that the flour has been stripped down to an incredibly refined form, then pumped up with hard-to-absorb nutrients on the back end.
 What’s more, because the flour has been refined, your body’s ability to break it down will be at warp speed, throwing off insulin levels, thereby wreaking havoc on the rest of your hormones, too.

 ARTIFICIAL SWEETENERS – The neurological effects of consuming artificial sweeteners have been well-documented, especially over the past decade.
 What a lot of people don’t realize is that artificial sweeteners have been shown to increase obesity and type 2 diabetes, heart disease and of course, metabolic syndrome.
 Just because a food is calorie free doesn’t mean it won’t affect your health or your weight.

 - Low Calorie or Sugar Free Juices

 Bottom Line: Our body will ALWAYS revolt against anything that moves away from nature.
 All the foods above have been tweaked in ways, some quite dramatically, that don’t resemble real food anymore.

-Sign up for my free newsletter to get other great tips that you won’t find on my website, like recipes, exercises, more foods I won’t eat and sites I love.
 Follow me on Facebook.
 I’d love to see you there!
 Interested in working with me?
 I work privately with clients specializes in nutrition coaching and weight loss as well as functional fitness and personal training.
 For more information, contact me here.